Kaleado/cwm-website-material-new/p3-team.md

 	  margin: auto;
   }
   ```

   - Should be largely self-explanatory.

 ## The Team Descriptions
 - *index.html*:
-  - We make another column to fit our team descriptions:
+  - We make another column next to the first one to fit our team descriptions:

   ```
   <div class="col-xs-12 col-md-6 teamDescription">
 	  <!-- Our team descriptions will go here. -->
   </div>
   ```

   - Note once again that we are using a column spanning 6 columns on mid-size displays,
   and a column spanning a full 12 columns on extra small displays.
   - `teamDescription` will be used to add padding, adjust the height of the div, and